v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 - App installed successfully but requires a restart.
 - App is in the process of installing but requires a restart to continue.

-### Assign the Microsoft Edge beta for macOS <!-- 4678761  -->
-You'll be able to add and assign the latest version of the Microsoft Edge beta to Intune for macOS devices.

-To assign the Microsoft Edge beta for macOS devices:
-1. In Intune, select **Client apps** > **Apps** > **Add app** > **Microsoft Edge - macOS**.
-1. Assign the Microsoft Edge beta to the intended groups.
-Microsoft AutoUpdate (MAU) keeps Microsoft Edge up to date.

-For more information about Microsoft Edge, see [Manage web access by using Microsoft Edge with Microsoft Intune](../apps/manage-microsoft-edge.md).

 ### Configure app notification content for organization accounts <!-- 2576686 -->
 Intune APP on Android and iOS devices will allow you to control app notification content for organization accounts.
 This feature will require support from applications and might not be available for all APP-enabled applications.
 For more information about APP, see [What are app protection policies?](../apps/app-protection-policy.md)